Choose language

 Benefits of Solar Energy

-• 49.9MW of renewable energy supply to help reduce South Gloucestershire and the UK’s carbon emissions.
-Helps the UK meet its legally binding targets for 2030 and 2050 of supplying increasing amounts of energy from renewables.
+• 49.9MW of renewable energy supply to help the UK meet its legally binding net zero targets.

 • Producing enoughclean, renewable electricity to power up to 15,000 homes each year.